whereisaaron/shiny/README.md

 Docker for Shiny Server
 =======================

-This is a Dockerfile for Shiny Server on Debian "testing".
+This is a Dockerfile for Shiny Server on Debian "testing" for Shiny Server.
 It is based on the r-base image.

-The image is available from [Docker Hub](https://registry.hub.docker.com/u/rocker/shiny/).
+The official image is available from [Docker Hub](https://registry.hub.docker.com/u/rocker/shiny/).

+This unoffical fork creates [tagged docker images](https://hub.docker.com/u/whereisaaron/shiny/tags/) for specific specific versions of Shiny Server, so downstream builds can have stable base images.

+The latest image for [version 1.5.3.838](https://hub.docker.com/r/shrektan/shiny/tags/).

 As of January 2017, the Shiny Server log is written to `stdout` and can be viewed using `docker logs`.
 The logs for individual apps are in the `/var/log/shiny-server` directory, as described in the [Shiny Server Administrator's Guide]( http://docs.rstudio.com/shiny-server/#application-error-logs)